ryankellypercussion/sequents/readme.md

 pip install -e ".[interactive,nlp]"
 ```

-Deactivate the virtual environment.
+You should now be ready to use and modify the package while in the virtual environment.
+Further, you should be able to use this virtual environment to run a Jupyter notebook, and have access to most of the libraries from the book, like NLTK, MatPlotLib, Numpy, and NetworkX.

+You can deactivate the virtual environment whenever you want by running
 ```sh
 deactivate
 ```

-You should now be ready to use and modify the package while in the virtual environment.
-Further, you should be able to use this virtual environment to run a Jupyter notebook, and have access to most of the libraries from the book, like NLTK, MatPlotLib, Numpy, and NetworkX.

-If you've been following each command, you will notice your virtual environment is now deactivated.
-However, it still lives in the `venv` directory, and is ready to be used when you need.
-Check also that your command prompt should have changed when the environment was active, probably saying something like `(venv) $`.
-After this, it's just a matter of remembering to activate the virtual environment when you want to work in it.

-Start the virtual environment again.
+And to start the virtual environment again, just run
 ```sh
 source venv/bin/activate
 ```

-At this point, it's a bit difficult to explain Git, but learn some of the basics, and remember to create a new branch to store your changes.
-Often I forget, and it's a little headache to move commits around after the fact.

 ## Development